 What Can I Study?

-There are over 50,000 undergraduate courses at more than 395 providers in the UK, so there is no shortage of courses for you to consider.
-Importantly there are courses for almost everyone, regardless of your background or education.
-In some cases, you may be able to take a foundation year at university.
-Foundation years are often used for people who do not have the requirements to start a course, to be able to catch up and allow them to start their full course.
+There are over 50,000 undergraduate courses offered by more than 395 providers in the UK, so you will find plenty of options to consider.
+Importantly, there are courses available for almost everyone, regardless of your background or prior education.
+In some cases, you may have the opportunity to take a foundation year at university.
+Foundation years are often designed for individuals who do not meet the entry requirements for a specific course, allowing them to catch up and subsequently begin their full course.

 For detailed lists on the universities available in the UK, as well as the courses they offer, visit British Uni to learn more.